 Have you qualified for more than you need when it comes to a mortgage?
 Is your New York City apartment going to need renovation or repair or do you have other financial debts that aren’t getting any smaller?

 If any of the above situations apply to you, then you may be able to benefit by taking out a larger mortgage than you need.

 Be aware that you aren’t reducing your down payment about the home purchase price when increasing the amount of your mortgage.
-Sometimes lenders will require that your mortgage and down payment equal the market value of a home and won’t give you money in excess of the home value; in this case you could apply for a home equity loan.
+Sometimes lenders will require that your mortgage and down payment equal the market value of a home and won’t give you money more than the home value; in this case, you could apply for a home equity loan.

 If you are taking out more mortgage money, ensure that that decision is your own.
 Don’t let your lender or real estate agent push you into making this decision.
 This can be a hallmark practice of predatory lending, and if you aren’t careful, you can end up with a higher mortgage payment than you can handle.
 Make sure you consider your specific financial situation before choosing to increase the amount of your mortgage.
 This option is only right for you if it places you in a financial situation that is manageable and benefits you in the end.